 Understanding Claims-Based Security

 So what will you allow your user to do?
 This most-likely depends on the role the user has in your organisation.

-is now represented with claims.
-In this chapter you will get a better understanding why claims are better than roles,
+This role is now represented with claims.
+In this chapter you will get a better understanding why claims are

-and how claims are transmitted in a secure way.
+better than roles, and how claims are transmitted in a secure way as tokens.

 - Representing the user